 2. What benefits does biofeedback have for older adults?

-It improves emotional self-regulation, attention, memory and other cognitive functions, in addition to reducing symptoms of anxiety or stress.
+It improves emotional self-regulation, attention, memory and other cognitive functions, as well as reducing symptoms of anxiety or stress.

 3. How is HRV biofeedback applied in clinical practice?

-Sensors that measure breathing and heart rhythm are used while the patient follows a controlled breathing pattern and observes their results in real time.
+Sensors that measure breathing and heart rate are used while the patient follows a controlled breathing pattern and observes their results in real time.

 4. How many biofeedback sessions are recommended?

-Although it varies by case, protocols typically include between 6 and 10 sessions of 30–60 minutes to achieve significant effects.
+Although it varies depending on the case, protocols usually include between 6 and 10 sessions of 30-60 minutes to achieve significant effects.

 5. Does HRV biofeedback replace other forms of cognitive stimulation?